reginaldford/sms/readme.md

 # Intro:

-SMS Stands for Symbolic Math System.

-Currently, SMS can serve as calculator for double-precision arithmetic, trigonometry and differentiation.
-The long term goal of SMS is to provide a simple general purpose programming language that focuses on mathematics and speed.
+SMS (Symbolic Math System) is a calculator that can perform double-precision arithmetic, trigonometry, and symbolic differentiation.
+It aims to become a simple untyped programming language that focuses on mathematics and speed.
+SMS has built-in functions for arithmetic operations, flow control, trigonometry, algebra, and calculus.
+SMS has features like anonymous functions, contexts, and custom memory heap size.
+It is Turing complete and will eventually have standard libraries.
+SMS can be downloaded and installed from the Releases page on GitHub.

 In addition to providing a command line, SMS can interpret files.
 Run `sms -h` for command line options.